Latest Blog Posts

 The more often you follow your speed-cleaning checklist, the easier and faster it will be.
 You’ll save hours of time, and the dirt, germs, and odours won’t have a fighting chance.

-Need help getting your home organized so it is easier to clean.
+Need help getting your home organized so it is easier to clean?
 Contact Mind over Clutter to help simplify things to make cleaning easier.

-Julie Stobbe is a Trained Professional Organizer who brings happiness to homes and organization to offices, in person and virtually.
-She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situation.
+Julie Stobbe is a Trained Professional Organizer who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situations.
 She reduces clutter, streamlines processes and manages time to help her clients be more effective in reaching their goals.
-Contact her at julie@mindoverclutter.ca
+Online courses are available to help instruct, coach and support your organizing projects.
+Get started by downloading Tips for Reorganizing 9 Rooms.

 Share this: